Tyre (Phoenician צר, ṣūr, "rock"; Greek Τύρος; Latin Tyrus): port in Phoenicia and one of the main cities in the eastern Mediterranean.

 During the Roman civil wars, a Roman knight named Quintus Caecilius Bassus, using Tyre as his headquarters, built a private army, expanded his influence to Apamea in the valley of the Orontes, and finally joined - after the assassination of Julius Caesar - the leader of the republican forces, Gaius Cassius Longinus.note[Cassius Dio, Roman History 47.26-28.]
 Tyre now received a sole ruler, a man name Marion, who immediately started to invade the Jewish state in the south, adding three forts in Galilee to the Tyrian possessions.

-According to Flavius Josephus, a young Jewish general named Herod pushed back Marion, and made sure that the opponents of Cassius, Marc Antony and Octavian, could count on support in the east.note[Josephus, Jewish War 1.238-239.]
-In these chaotic years, the Parthians invaded Syria and occupied most of it, but Tyre resisted the enemy.note[Cassius Dio 48.26.1.] and was left out of the territories that Marc Antony donated to Cleopatra.
+According to Flavius Josephus, a young Jewish general named Herod pushed back Marion, and made sure that the opponents of Cassius, Mark Antony, and Octavian, could count on support in the east.note[Josephus, Jewish War 1.238-239.]
+In these chaotic years, the Parthians invaded Syria and occupied most of it, but Tyre resisted the enemy.note[Cassius Dio, Roman History 48.26.1.] and was left out of the territories that Mark Antony donated to Cleopatra.

 Tyre benefited from Roman rule.
 Trade was easier than it had been for a long time, and the city expanded.
 Pliny the Elder states that the best-quality Asian purple is found at Tyre.note[Pliny the Elder, Natural History 9.127.]
 The cemetery of Al-Bass, with countless sarcophagi made out of imported Proconessian marble, is evidence for the flourishing trade.
 The large road that runs through this cemetery, was paved in the first century CE.